 With so many feature requests coming through, as an admin, I am looking for something that pops out straight away.
 For me, images with people always jump out more – a human figure tends to add depth.
 However, ensuring the location is still evident is imperative – I go through hundreds of pictures of pretty girls standing in front of sunsets/waterfalls/bridges/etc. We want to see something unique.

 If your image doesn’t contain a person, colour and multiple layers tend to jump out at me too.
+Take a good look at the images on already on the account you’d like to be featured on.
+Does it have a style?
 For ideas on how to take better travel photographs, take a look at my travel photography tips post.

 Don’t be rude